 Although there are half a dozen or so officially recognized RAID levels, and a number of combinations, there are only a few that are commonly used in small to midsized businesses (SMBs).

-RAID 0 isn't really a RAID
+RAID 0 isn't really

 RAID 1 refers to mirroring all writes -- writing the same information to two or more disks.
 The data is written twice to separate disks.
 RAID 1 is simple, provides excellent protection and can be restored very quickly.